 Eliminate Multitasking and Improve Innovation

 Most multitaskers will resist the idea that their habit is adversely affecting their performance.
 You may need to take steps to help them break the habit.
 Here are a few ideas.

 Declare an email break: Some business executives have set “no email days” and enjoyed large productivity gains as a result.
 Email can take up to 28 percent of the day, and it causes stress for workers.
 Setting limits on email will instantly improve productivity and reduce stress-leading to more creativity.

 Schedule quiet time: Your brain isn’t designed to do two things at once and can’t come up with innovative ideas if it’s stressed and overworked.
 Give it the time and space to create the innovative solutions you seek.

 Set priorities: Research is clear that focusing on multiple tasks at the same time reduces the effectiveness of the effort.
 Most high achievers focus on a single task for extended periods of time before moving on to other tasks, but people who are not clear on their priorities may not be able to do this without feeling stressed.
-Help them out by ensuring that priorities are clear.
+Although stress is common, it is important for people to find ways to manage it effectively.
+Whether this means writing things down, speaking to work colleagues about certain tasks or trying an alternative product like glutathione by Quicksliver, which is a body detoxifier, these can be just some ways that people can relieve stress and be able to manage their priorities.
+It is also important to help them out by ensuring that priorities are clear.